Coherence creation in an optically thick medium by matched propagation of a chirped laser pulse pair: Propagation of the FC pulse pair in the optically thick medium

 \section{Propagation of the FC pulse pair in the optically thick medium}

-In order to describe the collective behavior of the atom-laser system, we solve the differential equation system of Eqs. \eqref{eq:master} and \eqref{eqn:Max_Rabi} numerically.
+In order to describe the collective behavior of the atom-laser system, we solve the system of differential equations \eqref{eq:master} and \eqref{eqn:Max_Rabi} numerically.
 As it was already mentioned, the propagation equations for the Rabi frequencies are the same in both, the original atomic and the transformed symmetric-anti-symmetric basis except for the boundary conditions.
 Thus, it is easy to analyze the system in both coordinate systems.
-This fact is beneficial because the processes can be understood better in the transformed system, whereas it is important to have the results in the atomic basis where a possible measurement could be conducted.
+This is beneficial because the processes can be understood better in the transformed system, whereas it is important to have the results in the atomic basis where a possible measurement could be conducted.

 The ingoing coupling fields that we consider are relatively strong, having a few $10\pi$ for pulse area of the Rabi-frequencies $\Omega_1$ and $\Omega_2$.
 The frequency modulation is chosen so that the pulses drive an adiabatic population transfer at the boundary of the medium, with a speed of chirp of $\beta=7 \ival{1/\tau_{\sigma}^2}$.
 We would like to analyze a coherent population-transfer process in the medium, so the ingoing fields are considered to be short compared to the lifetime of the excited state $T_{\ket{0}}=50 \tau_{\sigma}$.
 For example, for a $\mathrm{Rb}^{87}$ atom having a lifetime of $\tau=26.235 \mathrm{ns}$, the pulse length should be approximately $2\mathrm{ns}$, which means that a linear chirp speed of $28\mathrm{GHz}/\mathrm{ns}$ and maximum Rabi frequencies in the order of $30\mathrm{GHz}$ would be needed.